Empress Ballroom: History

 The Empress Ballroom was a popular dance venue until the 1960s with British dance bands playing summer residences of four weeks during the summer seasons.
 They included the bands of Geraldo, Joe Loss, Ted Heath, John Dankworth, Jack Parnell, and Ken McIntosh.

 In 1964, the Rolling Stones caused a riot at the ballroom during a series of UK dates.
 Fifty fans and two policemen were treated at Blackpool Victoria Hospital.
 Four of the offending fans appeared in court the following day.
 The band was banned from performing in the town; the ban was lifted in 2008, 44 years after the event.

 In the late 1970s, some of the floor space was adapted for other purposes to reduce the venue's over-capacity.
-It was used in the summer seasons of 1970-74 as a cabaret-dining venue called The Stardust Garden.
+It was used in the summer seasons of 1970–74 as a cabaret-dining venue called The Stardust Garden.

 The ballroom has been used as a venue for many years by the Labour Party Conference, Conservative Party Conference and Liberal Democrat Conference.
 The ballroom has hosted the World Matchplay darts tournament, run by the Professional Darts Corporation, since 1994, which is shown live on Sky Sports.
 It also hosts numerous dance competitions, such as the British Sequence Championships and the Blackpool Dance Festival, an annual ballroom dance competition, since its inception in 1920.

 On 1 March 1974, the ballroom was the venue for the opening concert of Queen's first ever headlining tour of the UK.

 On 14 and 15 January 2017, the ballroom hosted a two-day tournament to crown the first-ever WWE United Kingdom Champion.

 On 12 January 2019, it hosted NXT UK TakeOver: Blackpool, the first-ever NXT UK TakeOver event.

 This was followed one year later with NXT UK TakeOver: Blackpool II on 12 January 2020.

+The ballroom is used as the Main Stage of the punk rock Rebellion Festival held each year at the Winter Gardens.